damongolding/immich-kiosk/README.md

 ![Kiosk theme fade](/assets/theme-fade.jpeg)

 ### Portrait

-> [!NOTE]
-> Kiosk attempts to determine the orientation of each image.
-However, if an image lacks EXIF data,
-> it may be displayed in an incorrect orientation (e.g., a portrait image shown in landscape format).

 This layout displays one portrait-oriented image at a time.

 ### Landscape

-> [!NOTE]
-> Kiosk attempts to determine the orientation of each image.
-However, if an image lacks EXIF data,
-> it may be displayed in an incorrect orientation (e.g., a portrait image shown in landscape format).

 This layout displays one landscape-oriented image at a time.

 ### Splitview

-> [!NOTE]
-> Kiosk attempts to determine the orientation of each image.
-However, if an image lacks EXIF data,
-> it may be displayed in an incorrect orientation (e.g., a portrait image shown in landscape format).

 When a portrait image is fetched, Kiosk automatically retrieves a second portrait image\* and displays them side by side vertically.
 Landscape and square images are displayed individually.

 \* If Kiosk is unable to retrieve a second unique image, the first image will be displayed individually.